aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 While we've named the only disadvantage of Python, it makes Python not-worth-to-use in situations, when the running speed of the program becomes crucial - for example, when doing large-scale simulations.

 So, whenever you discover "the disadvantage" of the programming language, keep in mind, that it is very situation-dependant.
-It is, in fact, a very important decision to take - does my choice of the programming language applies in this particular case, or not?
+It is, in fact, a very important decision to take - is my choice of the programming language reasonable in this particular case, or not?

 But for us Python is a perfect tool.
 While we are solving *small* problems in terms of computer resources, we are good.
-Moreover, it is highly probable, that *we are not any slower than we'd be if we've chosen C*, as the development time, when programming, in Python decreases significantly.
+Moreover, it is highly probable, that *we are not any slower than we'd be if we've chosen a C-based language*, as the development time, when programming, in Python decreases significantly.

 [00]: <https://wiki.python.org/moin/BeginnersGuide/Overview> "What is Python"
 [01]: <https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/> "Interpreted vs compiled"